fairlearn/fairlearn/docs/migrating_versions/migrating_to_v0_5_0.rst

 The ``T`` argument has been renamed to ``max_iter``, and the ``eta_mul`` argument to ``eta0``.

-Furthermore, the ``eps`` argument was previo.usly being used for two different purposes, and this has now been refined.
+Furthermore, the ``eps`` argument was previously being used for two different purposes, and this has now been refined.
 The ``eps`` argument itself is now solely used to setting the L1 norm bound used to control the excess constraint violation (beyond that